 Black Dog Rescue is run by volunteers.
 We have families, careers, and responsibilities outside of rescue.
 We do our very best to be diligent and attentive to your needs as an adopter, but please keep our busy schedules in mind.
 If you contact us, we will do our very best to respond in a timely manner.

-Adoption fees include age-appropriate inoculations, microchip, spay/neuter (* please see puppy spay/neuter policy if applicable), health check prior to transport, professional transport from Texas if dog is not local, customs/duties/brokerage fees (booked by the adopter for within 72 hours of dog’s arrival), and any medical treatment for health concerns we are aware of prior to adoption (at discretion of the rescue director).
+Adoption fees include age-appropriate inoculations, microchip, spay/neuter (* please see puppy spay/neuter policy if applicable), health check prior to transport, professional transport if dog is not local, customs/duties/brokerage fees (dogs over 8 months of age only),booked by the adopter for within 72 hours of dog’s arrival), and any medical treatment for health concerns we are aware of prior to adoption (at discretion of the rescue director).

 1. Medical and Behavioural Issues

 Our dogs come predominately from shelters and from the streets.
-Upon being rescued, our dogs spend a minimum of 14 days in a foster home or boarding facility (prior to transporting).
+Upon being rescued, our dogs spend a minimum of 14 days or longer in a foster home or boarding facility (prior to transporting).

 The behaviour of the dog is assessed as carefully as possible by our rescue partners.
 We provide any and all information that we have pertaining to the behaviour of the dog.
-Wherever possible, we insist that potential adopters have a conversation with the foster/boarding facility, to ensure that the dog and the adopter will be well-matched.
 This is also an opportunity for the potential adopter to ask any questions that they may have about the dog.
 We do our absolute best to ensure you and we have an understanding of your dog’s health and behaviour prior to their arrival.

 We are available to you for support during the decompression period, but fully expect adopters will commit to seeing their dogs through this decompression period.
 We ask that our adopters do not request to relinquish their dog during the decompression period, unless the safety of the dog or the people within the household becomes a concern.